nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 ## Initializing flight states

-The Damn Vulnerable Drone encompasses a range of flight states.
-Each flight state can be trigger by clicking on their buttons in the UI (http://localhost:8000)
+The Damn Vulnerable Drone has a range of flight states.
+Each flight state can be trigger by clicking on their buttons in the UI (http://localhost:8000).
+The ability to simulate these various flight states allows users to test and exploit different aspects of the drones operations.
+By clicking these states, you are essentially triggering the GCS to issue commands to the drone.

 <p align="center">
   <img src="https://github.com/nicholasaleks/Damn-Vulnerable-Drone/blob/master/simulator/mgmt/static/images/flight-states.png?raw=true" alt="Damn Vulnerable Drone Flight States"/>
 </p>

-The ability to simulate these various flight states is fundamental in the Damn Vulnerable Drone, as it allows users to test and exploit different aspects of drone operations.
-By understanding how a drone behaves in each state, offensive security professionals can better strategize their attack vectors, identify weaknesses in the system, and develop measures to mitigate potential security threats in real-world drone systems.

 **1. Initial Boot:**
 This simulates the drone's startup sequence, where all systems are initialized.
-Clicking this initial boot will simulate you "pressing" the power on button on the drone flight controller, allowing for the companion computer to establish a connection to it.
+Clicking this will simulate you "pressing" the power on button on the drone flight controller, allowing for the companion computer to establish a connection to it.
 This phase is critical for security/safety checks, calibration and ensuring communication protocols are setup before flight.

 **2. Arm & Takeoff**
 The phase where the drone transitions from a stationary state to airborne, testing the responsiveness of flight controls and the integrity of take-off protocols.
 Note: This may take some time to complete as the drone requires GPS & EKF3 to be ready)